reserve-protocol/protocol/docs/collateral.md

 ## Important Properties for Collateral Plugins

+### Oracles must not be plausibly manipulable

+It must not be possible to manipulate the oracles a collateral relies on, cheaply.
+In particular (though not limited to): it should not be possible to manipulate price within the block.

 ### Reuse of Collateral Plugins

 Collateral plugins should be safe to reuse by many different Reserve Protocol instances.
 So: